 Tips For Getting The Most Out Of Your Granny Flat Investment

 - Be consistent.
-If you want the granny flat to add value to your property, make sure it matches your existing home and doesn’t look like an afterthought.
-It’s also essential to ensure that the granny flat doesn’t dominate the garden or take up too much outdoor space.
+If you want the granny flat to add value to your property, you need to make sure that it blends in with the rest of your house and does not have an afterthought appearance.
+It is also vital to make certain that the granny flat does not take up an excessive amount of outdoor space or that it does not dominate the yard.

 If you’ve got enough space and the right property, a granny flat can be a sound investment.
 Just be sure to research your options and learn more about the risks involved before deciding whether it’s the right investment opportunity for you.